thomasweng15/jekyll-now/_posts/2017-1-23-on_password_managers.md

 If you're interested in more on practical online security, stay tuned!

 ## Footnotes
-[1] It's also easy to get lazy and use the same password for multiple accounts.
-But this leaves you _much_ less secure.

-[2] Some services even offer "Auto-Type", which fills in the login fields for you with one click or shortcut combo!
+[1] Some services even offer "Auto-Type", which fills in the login fields for you with one click or shortcut combo!

-[3] I get around this problem with KeePass by keeping my password database in a cloud service myself (e.g. Dropbox, OneDrive, etc.).
+[2] I get around this problem with KeePass by keeping my password database in a cloud service myself (e.g. Dropbox, OneDrive, etc.).